A Survey of Knowledge-Enhanced Text Generation: Introduction

 \subsection{Why a Survey of Knowledge-enhanced Text Generation?}

-Incorporating knowledge in NLG beyond input text is seen as a promising direction in both academia and industry.
-Therefore, researchers have proposed various methods to tackle this problem by incorporating knowledge acquired from different information sources.
-Existing surveys in this area have only partially reviewed some related topics.
-For example, Garbacea et al.~\cite{garbacea2020neural} and Gatt et al.~\cite{gatt2018survey} provided synthesis of research on the core NLG tasks and main architectures adopted in each task, but they did not go deeper to the knowledge-enhanced text generation.
-Ji et al.~\cite{ji2020survey} conducted a review on knowledge graph techniques, some of which have been applied to enhance NLG performance.
+Recent years have witnessed a surge of interests in developing methods for incorporating knowledge in NLG beyond input text.
+However, there is a lack of comprehensive survey of this research topic.
+Related surveys have laid the foundation of discussing this topic.
+For example, Garbacea et al.~\cite{garbacea2020neural} and Gatt et al.~\cite{gatt2018survey} reviewed model architectures for core NLG tasks but did not discuss knowledge-enhanced methods.
+Ji et al.~\cite{ji2020survey} presented a review on knowledge graph techniques which could be used for enhancing NLG.
 Wang et al.~\cite{wang2020towards} summarized how to represent structural knowledge such as knowledge base and knowledge graph for reading comprehension and retrieval.

-To the best of our knowledge, our survey is the first work that presents a comprehensive review of knowledge-enhanced text generation.
-It aims to provide NLG researchers a synthesis and pointer to related researches.
-Our survey also includes a detailed discussion about how NLG can benefit from recent progress in deep learning and artificial intelligence, including technologies such as graph neural network, reinforcement learning, and neural topic modeling.
+To the best of our knowledge, this is the first survey that presents a comprehensive review of knowledge-enhanced text generation.
+It aims to provide NLG researchers a synthesis and pointer to related research.
+Our survey includes a detailed discussion about how NLG can benefit from recent progress in deep learning and artificial intelligence, including technologies such as graph neural network, reinforcement learning, and neural topic modeling.